 If you've been paying attention to the news within the past few months, you've likely been hearing a lot about the rise of the “robo-advisor“.
-Robo-advisors is the term given to any number of automated investing services that have popped up in recent years that aim to make investing easier, more affordable and in some instances negate the need for a traditional financial advisor.
+Robo-advisors is the term given to any number of automated investing services that have popped up in recent years that aim to make investing easier, more affordable and in some instances negate the need for a traditional financial or investment advisor.

 While their investment recommendations vary to some degree, many of them use algorithms based on Modern portfolio theory (MPT) to aid in choosing diversified investments and asset allocation based on your risk tolerance.
 MPT helps to maximize expected return for your portfolio based on your risk profile.